samid737/scrambledev/_posts/2017-03-01-progress-part-1-flight-mechanics-physics-system-world-setup.md

 ## What's next

-The next question is: How to add the word flight to the current model?
+The next question is: How to add some real flight physics to the current model?
 The answer is found in [Development part 2: Modeling EOM](/scrambledev/2017/04/01/development-part-xx-eom-basic-atmosphere.html).

 *Scramble JS uses Phaser 2 as game engine.
 Fore more info, visit [Phaser.io](http://www.phaser.io).*